tempestphp/tempest-docs/src/Web/Blog/articles/2025-03-08-static-websites-with-tempest.md

 ---
-title: Static Websites with Tempest
+title: Static websites with Tempest
-description: Tempest makes it super convenient to convert any controller action in statically generated pages
+description: Tempest makes it super convenient to convert any controller action in statically generated pages.
 author: brent
 tag: Tutorial
 ---